Employee Retention Strategies That Work: An Interview with Clint Smith

 So what changes can you make?

-Here are Clint Smith’s top ten strategies for creating a workplace with high employee retention.
+Here are our top ten strategies for creating a workplace with high employee retention.

 1. Hire the right people who share your core values.

 Take the time to develop a structured hiring process you can count on to produce the right hires every time.
 It’s time (and money) you’ll save on the backend.
-Recruiting problems become retention problems.
+Develop specific interview questions for each core value and devote a section of the interview to it.
+Get multiple stakeholders and peers involved, so you have different perspectives.

-At CareerPlug, the first step in our hiring process is to create an Ideal Candidate Profile.
+It can also be helpful to create an Ideal Candidate Profile before you ever post your open job online.
 This serves as a guide for hiring managers to determine who the potential right person could be for the role.

-For more advice on how to create an Ideal Candidate Profile, check out this video featuring CareerPlug’s Senior Director of People, Natalie Morgan.
+For more advice on how to create an Ideal Candidate Profile, check out this video featuring CareerPlug’s Director of HR, Natalie Morgan.

-Smith says: “Benefits can be your secret weapon when it comes to a compelling compensation package.
-I think that every dollar you spend on benefits is worth $3 to $5 in compensation.
 Plus, offering your team benefits says more about your commitment to being a great place to work than a raise ever will.
 And they are an excellent retention tool: People will think twice before giving up their benefits.
-Think of benefits as an investment in your growth.”
+Think of benefits as an investment in your growth

 But what if your business is in a tight place financially?